ges134/indicator-calculation/README.md

 1. Convert the scores into a five points Likert Scale.
 1. Use the Likert scale to compute comparison matrices.
-1. Apply AHP for each pillars and for the pillar themselves.
+1. Apply AHP for each pillars and for the pillar themselves with consistency analysis.

 The Likert scale can also be interpreted with the following rules: